OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 There are multiple ways that the context of an application deployed to WildFly and JBoss EAP is defined.

-The `WEB-INF/jboss-web.xml` file inside a war package can define the context path, for example:
+The `WEB-INF/jboss-web.xml` file inside a war package can define the context path.
+For example a war package with the following `jboss-web.xml` file will be deployed to the `/myapplication` context.

 ```xml
 <jboss-web>